uoregon-libraries/ojs-podman/README.md

 (Technically podman or docker compose work)

-This project builds a docker image for OJS v3.3.0, downloading a stable version of their production-ready app, and providing configuration for running in production or locally.
+This project builds a docker image for OJS, downloading a stable version of their production-ready app, and providing configuration for running in production or locally.

 ## Architecture / Overview

 The docker image definition (`Dockerfile`) is set up to give us as much consistency as possible across environments.
-No local code is copied into the image other than "wrapper" stuff like Apache overrides, the base app configuration template, etc.
+No local code is copied into the image other than "wrapper" stuff like Apache overrides, entrypoint script, etc.

-The database needs to be initialized using the `init.sql.gz` file, or else you'll have to run the installer, which means first modifying your OJS config directly in the container / volume.
-See the config section below for details on editing the configuration for this exact situation.

-When containers are started up, because the image defines a new entrypoint, there's a one-time step which will swap configuration variables from the container's environment.
-You can define these in your compose override, and you should do this explicitly on a per-environment basis.

-*Note that this substitution happens only once*.
-After the first startup, your settings can only be changed by editing the configuration file directly.
-This is something we hope to improve in time, but it becomes tricky as there are cases where the file needs to be edited manually, and those edits need to be preserved.

-The "config" volume looks weird, but is done this way in order to keep the config totally separated from the code: it starts as an empty directory, and on first run gets the variable-replaced configuration file added to it.
+The "config" volume looks weird, but is done this way in order to keep the config totally separated from the code: it starts as an empty directory, and on first run gets the base configuration file added to it.
 That file is then symlinked into the running container's OJS code directory.
 This allows OJS to read the file, while it lives in a totally isolated volume, making backing up and restoring easier, as well as mounting it for editing.

 ## Setup